coderatio/aika/README.md

 # aika
 This is a repository to help the aika team collaborate.

-_Please, update this when you think there is somethign we need to know._
+_Please, update this when you think there is something other team members need to know._